espressif/ESP8266_RTOS_SDK/docs/en/api-guides/build-system.rst

 - The FreeRTOS operating system
 - Main code tying it all together

-ESP-IDF makes these components explicit and configurable.
+ESP8266_RTOS_SDK makes these components explicit and configurable.
 To do that, when a project is compiled, the build environment will look up all the components in the SDK directories, the project directories and (optionally) in additional custom component directories.
-It then allows the user to configure the ESP-IDF project using a a text-based menu system to customize each component.
+It then allows the user to configure the ESP8266_RTOS_SDK project using a a text-based menu system to customize each component.
 After the components in the project are configured, the build process will compile the project.